pyranges/pyranges_1.x/docs/tutorial.rst

 While this concept applies to all annotations, files from different sources may use different column names for this purpose (e.g. transcript_id).
 Note that here we focus on CDS regions.
 These may encompass multiple exons, but they do not span the whole mRNA: the 5'UTRs and 3'UTRs are not included.
-Various PyRanges methods are available to work with groups of intervals, accepting argument ``transcript_id``.
+Various PyRanges methods are available to work with groups of intervals, accepting argument ``group_by``.

 Next, we will examine the first and last codon of annotated CDSs.
 We will obtain their genomic coordinate, then fetch their sequence.